Ask Family Dental at Alafaya Crossings if our services are right for youMake an Appointment

 Types of Local Anesthesia

 There are two kinds of numbing injections.
-A block injection numbs an entire region of your mouth, such as one side of your lower jaw.
-An infiltration injection numbs a smaller area.
-This is the area near where the injection was given.
+The first is a block injection which numbs an entire region of your mouth, such as one side of your lower jaw.
+The other is an infiltration injection which numbs a smaller area near where the injection was given.

-We'll make sure your dental procedures are as pain-free as possible.
-Call Family Dental at Alafaya Crossings at 407-542-1542 to schedule an appointment.
+The dental team at Family Dental at Alafaya Crossings will make sure your dental procedures are as pain-free as possible.
+For more information on local anesthesia, call us at 407-542-1542 to schedule an appointment.